juggliu/yoki/learn_english/datas/U2 Just Wiggle!.md

 tiptoe to your chair.
 Tiptoe to your chair.
 Tiptoe to your chair.
-and one, two, three--sit down.
+And one, two, three--sit down.
 Let's rock with a friend.
 Rock with a friend.
 Now rock with a friend,